-To minimize the number of stunted children, the whole nation should be concerned and most importantly the government of the region who are facing severe problems with it.
+To reduce the number of stunted children, the whole nation should be concerned and most importantly the government of the region who are facing severe problems with it.
 It is essential to strengthen female education and employment, improve the enforcement of the law for a polygamous family setting, the household’s economic status, and food guarantees for the better health condition of a child and future (Afework et al., 2021).
 In most affected countries the government should focus on policies such as organizing programs to upgrade the overall health of mothers, designing nutritional development programs.
 In such cases, stakeholders and non-governmental organizations also contribute their valuable support (Sarma et al., 2017).

 The research on the prevalence of stunting and its associated factors has been already covered by many country's contexts.
 These studies vary from each other based on methodology, data collection procedure, analysis, study sites, and participants.
 Though there is limited proof regarding the pooled prevalence and associated factors of stunting among under-five children in the study area.
 As far as, in our knowledge, it is the first study in Bangladesh that is conducted by using recent data from the Bangladesh Demographic and Health Survey (BDHS) 2017-18 to identify the prevalence of stunting and its associated risk factors.

-Finally, the aim of our study is to Identify the vital factors of stunting among under-five children with both the Multilevel statistical approach and Binary logistic regression approach and compare both study findings to determine the perfect model which gives presumably the best result.
+Finally, the aim of our study is to identify the factors of stunting among under-five children with both the multilevel statistical approach and binary logistic regression approach and compare both study findings to determine the perfect model which gives presumably the best result.
 In that case, the multilevel statistical approach has additional benefits over the classical one.
 In the classical approach, the population parameter is assumed to be a fixed unknown constant whereas, in the Multilevel approach it is assumed to be a random variable that follows a certain probability distribution.
 Another advantage of the Multilevel approach is that in current data it is possible to include prior information or experience and combine them to improve their prior knowledge for estimating parameters and construct inference (Gelman et al., 2013).

 Moreover, the BDHS 2017-18 sample was a stratified cluster and was chosen in two steps.
 Multilevel dependency or correlation among the observations is frequently introduced by this stratified cluster sampling strategy, which might have an impact on model parameter estimates.
 The reliance among observations in multistage clustered samples sometimes derives from multiple levels of the hierarchy.
 Single-level statistical models are no longer viable or appropriate in this circumstance.
 As a result, we may need to use techniques like multilevel modeling to derive suitable inferences and conclusions from multistage stratified clustered survey data.
 So, the outcome of this study will help the stakeholders, health-related policymakers, public health researchers to understand the current situation of stunting in Bangladesh, which may help take further actions and interventions to improve this condition (Khan & Shaw, 2011).

 Methodology